mdsagurali/mdsagurali/README.md

 # Hi, I'm Md Sagur Ali

-## Python Backend Developer
+### Python Backend Developer | Django • DRF • FastAPI

-I build backend applications and REST APIs using Python, Django, Django REST Framework, and FastAPI.
+I build backend applications and REST APIs using **Python, Django, Django REST Framework, and FastAPI**.

-I'm focused on building practical backend systems, working with databases, developing APIs, and improving my software engineering skills through real-world projects.
+My focus is on building practical backend systems, designing REST APIs, working with databases, implementing authentication and CRUD operations, and improving my software engineering skills through real-world projects.

 ---

 ## About Me

-* Python Backend Developer focused on Django and REST APIs
+* Python Backend Developer focused on **Django and REST API development**
-* Working with Python, Django, Django REST Framework, and FastAPI
+* Building backend applications with **Python, Django, DRF, and FastAPI**
-* Working with PostgreSQL, SQL, and Django ORM
+* Working with **PostgreSQL, SQL, and Django ORM**
-* Building authentication, CRUD operations, and API integrations
+* Developing **authentication, CRUD operations, and API integrations**
-* Exploring Redis and Celery for caching and background tasks
+* Exploring **Redis and Celery** for caching and background tasks
-* Learning Docker and containerized deployments
+* Learning **Docker and containerized deployment**
-* Comfortable working with Linux
+* Comfortable working in **Linux environments**
-* Using Git and GitHub for version control
+* Using **Git and GitHub** for version control
-* Continuously improving backend development and software engineering skills
+* Continuously improving backend architecture and software engineering practices

 ---